ChemaMD/HistonesAnnelida/README.md

 [03-Histone_genes_orthology_assignment.tar.gz](03-Histone_genes_orthology_assignment.tar.gz) contains the multiple sequence alignment files in `.fasta`/`.fa` and `.pdf` formats (and `.nexus`, where applicable) we used to assign the orthology of the core histone genes, as well as a report on the amino acid changes observed in the core histone genes (and pseudogenes).
 - **Core_histones_alignment.fa** and **Core_histones_alignment.nexus** contain the multiple sequence alignments associated to the maximum likelihood and Bayesian phylogenetic analyses we used to assign the orthology of core histone genes.
 - **Core_histones_alignment.pdf** is a graphic visualisation of the files described above.
+- **Histone_sequence_differences.docx** and **Histone_sequence_differences.pdf** are reports containing the amino acid differences and their potential impact on hPTM presence between eukaryotic model organisms and annelid histone genes, both canonical and variant, and the identified pseudogenic sequences.

 Then, for each core histone family, that is, H2A, H2B, H3, and H4: